spryker/spryker-docs/docs/marketplace/user/intro-to-spryker-marketplace/merchant-onboarding.md

 4. The merchant [creates products](/docs/marketplace/user/merchant-portal-user-guides/{{site.version}}/products/products.html) and [offers](/docs/marketplace/user/merchant-portal-user-guides/{{site.version}}/offers/managing-product-offers.html#creating-a-product-offer) in the Merchant Portal.
 Alternatively, the operator can help the merchant set up the process for automatically importing products and offers from a CSV template or the merchant's PIM or ERP system.
 5. The operator decides what kind of payment process to implement—for example, whether or not to use a *Payment Service Provider (PSP)*.
 6. An order management process for fulfillment, shipping, and returns is established for merchants through the [Spryker State Machine](/docs/pbc/all/order-management-system/{{site.version}}/state-machine-cookbook/state-machine-cookbook.html).
 7. The operator conducts a final check on the merchant's public profile, products, and offer quality.
-The operator activates merchants and their products and offers in the Back Office.
-Everything can be activated via a data importer as well.
+The operator [activates merchants](/docs/pbc/all/merchant-management/{{site.version}}/marketplace/manage-in-the-back-office/manage-merchants.html#activating-and-deactivating-merchants) and their products and offers in the Back Office.
+Everything can be activated through a [data importer](/docs/scos/dev/data-import/{{site.version}}/data-importers-overview-and-implementation.html) as well.

 Each step is described in the following sections.